 WHEREAS, Claire was a very active member of Brandon First United Methodist Church.
 Her involvements included being a member of the choir, working with the youth, serving as Secretary for the Administrative Board and being a member of the Wesley Sunday School Class; and

 WHEREAS, Claire was the ultimate advocate, colleague, mentor, professional and friend to all.
 Claire provided support and advocacy for those vulnerable children and families in need.
 She also cared for and advocated for the needs of the elderly and infirm.
 She supported traditional family values in settings where this was not popular, and did not back down in the face of opposition or ridicule.
 Her faith in her religious belief system upheld her social work values of the worth of the person, and she directed her energy to address all persons' needs even if their values were different from her own.
 Throughout her career, Claire supported equality and social justice for vulnerable populations; and

 WHEREAS, it is with sadness that we note the passing of this inspirational Mississippi citizen, whose professional energy and dedication will be sorely missed by all who knew her:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and civic dedication of Claire Nowlin and express to her surviving family the sympathy of the Legislature on her passing.

-BE IT FURTHER RESOLVED, That this resolution be presented to Coach Cutcliffe and the 2003 Ole Miss Football Team, be forwarded to Chancellor Robert Khayat and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be forwarded to the surviving family of Claire Nowlin, the Board of Directors of the Mississippi Chapter of the National Association of Social Workers and be made available to the Capitol Press Corps.